Forensic and Investigative Genetics

 After passing the qualifying examination, but prior to the completion of 84 SCH, the student must register for Grant Writing (BMSC 6310).
 This component of the advancement to PhD candidacy process evaluates a student’s aptitude for independent thought and scientific writing.
 The student is required to prepare a research grant proposal modeled after the current NIH R21 format.
 The student must present the proposal in a public seminar; and orally defend the proposal before his/her PhD advisory committee.
 The grant proposal must be original, hypothesis driven, and must describe specific objectives and experimental approaches used to test the hypothesis.

 It is suggested that the student start work on the basis for the proposal and have a working draft approved by their advisory committee prior to registering for the class.
-The student should meet with the advisory committee at least twice during the semester to review drafts of the proposal and provide to the advisory committee a final proposal approved by the major professor at least 10 working days prior to the public seminar and oral defense.
-The student’s university member must be present for committee meetings, the public seminar, and oral defense of the proposal.
+The student should meet with the advisory committee at least twice during the semester to review drafts of the proposal and provide to the advisory committee a final proposal approved by the major professor at least two weeks prior to the public seminar and oral defense.
+The student’s university member must be present for committee meetings, the public seminar, and the oral defense of the proposal.
 The grant proposal, oral presentation, and defense will be evaluated on the basis of originality, feasibility, and ability to communicate the proposal content.
 The grant writing exercise will be graded on a Pass/Fail basis, following the Scoring Rubric implemented by the GSBS.
 Following completion of the grant defense the student must submit the signed Grant Defense Notice to the GSBS OAS.

 Upon successful completion of the Grant Writing (BMSC 6310) requirements, the student is advanced to candidacy.
 Two attempts to successfully complete the BMSC 6310 requirements are permitted.
-If the grant proposal and/or oral defense are not approved on the first attempt, they may be offered a re-examination during the current semester if sufficient time permits.
-If a re-examination is not scheduled, the student will receive a failing grade for the class and he/she will be required to re-register for BMSC 6310 in the next long semester.
+If the grant proposal and/or oral defense are not approved on the first attempt, the student may be offered a re-examination during the current semester if sufficient time permits.
+If a re-examination is not scheduled, the student will receive a failing grade for the class and will be required to re-register for BMSC 6310 in the next long semester.
 The grant proposal and/or oral defense must be successfully defended on the second attempt, or the student will be dismissed from the PhD program.

 Defense of MS Thesis and PhD Dissertation